-The trustee will distribute on each payment date to the transition bondholders to the extent of available funds in the collection account all payments of principal and interest then due on such transition bonds (other than special payments as defined in the indenture).
+The trustee will distribute on each payment date to the transition bondholders of a particular series to the extent of available funds in the related collection account all payments of principal and interest then due on such transition bonds (other than special payments as defined in the indenture).
 The trustee will make each such payment to the transition bondholders, other than the final payment, on the applicable record date.
 If the transition bonds are ever issued in definitive certificated form, however, the final payment with respect to the transition bonds will be made only upon presentation and surrender of such transition bond at the office or agency of the trustee specified in the notice given by the trustee with respect to such final payment.
 The trustee will mail notice of the final payment to the transition bondholders no later than five days prior to the final payment date, specifying the date set for the final payment and the amount of the payment.

 The transition bonds will originally be issued in book-entry form, and we do not expect that the transition bonds will be issued in definitive certificated form.
-At the time, if any, we issue the transition bonds in the form of definitive transition bonds and not to The Depository Trust Company ("DTC") or its nominee, the trustee will make payments with respect to that tranche as described below under "-Definitive Certificated Transition Bonds."
+At the time, if any, we issue the transition bonds of any series in the form of definitive transition bonds and not to The Depository Trust Company ("DTC") or its nominee, the trustee will make payments with respect to that tranche as described below under "-Definitive Certificated Transition Bonds."
 Upon application by a holder of any tranche of transition bonds in the principal amount of \$10,000,000 or more to the trustee not later than the applicable record date, the trustee will make payments by wire transfer to an account maintained by the payee.

-On each payment date, the amount to be paid as principal on the transition bonds will equal:
+On each payment date, the amount to be paid as principal on the transition bonds of each series will equal:

-- the unpaid principal amount due on the final maturity date, plus - the unpaid principal amount upon acceleration following an event of default, plus - the overdue payments of principal, plus - the unpaid and previously scheduled payments of principal, plus - the principal scheduled to be paid on that payment date.
+- the unpaid principal amount of each series due on the final maturity date of that series, plus - the unpaid principal amount of each series upon acceleration following an event of default, plus - · the overdue payments of principal, plus - the unpaid and previously scheduled payments of principal, plus - the principal scheduled to be paid on each series on that payment date.

-The failure to pay accrued interest on the transition bonds on any payment date (even if the failure is caused by a shortfall in transition charges received) will result in an event of default for the transition bonds unless such failure is cured within five business days.
+The failure to pay accrued interest on a series of transition bonds on any payment date (even if the failure is caused by a shortfall in transition charges received) will result in an event of default for that series of transition bonds unless such failure is cured within five business days.
 If interest is not paid within that five-day period, the issuing entity will pay such defaulted interest (plus interest on such defaulted interest at the applicable interest rate to the extent lawful) to the persons who are transition bondholders on a special record date (as defined in the indenture).
 The special record date will be at least fifteen business days prior to the date on which the trustee is to make a special payment (a special payment date).
-We will fix any special record date and special payment date and, at least 10 days before such special record date, we will mail to each affected transition bondholder a notice that states the special record date, the special payment date and the amount of defaulted interest (plus interest on such defaulted interest) to be paid.
+The issuing entity will fix any special record date and special payment date and, at least 10 days before such special record date, the issuing entity will mail to each affected transition bondholder a notice that states the special record date, the special payment date and the amount of defaulted interest (plus interest on such defaulted interest) to be paid.
+An event of default under one series of transition bonds will not automatically trigger an event of default under other outstanding series of transition bonds.
 Please read"-What Constitutes an Event of Default on the Transition Bonds" below.